Current Legal Status:

 The Deferred Action for Childhood Arrivals Program (DACA) remains in effect

-DACA was originally established in 2012 under the Obama administration to protect from deportation young adults who were brought to the United States as children.
-Under the program, eligible DACA recipients could remain in the US without fear of deportation, could further their education, and could apply for work permits.
+The Deferred Action for Childhood Arrivals Program or DACA was originally established in 2012 by a memorandum under the Obama administration to protect young adults who were brought to the United States as children from deportation.
+Under the program, eligible DACA recipients could remain in the US without fear of deportation, further their education, and apply for work permits.

 What This Means for DACA Recipients

 The Center for Student Empowerment Supports Undocumented Students

 The Center for Student Empowerment (CSE) compliments the larger mission of the University of Houston by expanding opportunities for the university's diverse student population by preventing minor obstacles from becoming major setbacks to degree achievement for all students.

 The priority at CSE is to help students thrive by offering a variety of services that students need to get the most out of their college experience and prepare for a successful future.
 One of our many goals is to expand opportunities for all students, including DACA and undocumented students, by providing the support they need to achieve the social and economic mobility they desire.
 The multifaceted components of our program promote scholarship, community service, and personal and professional development by offering a holistic approach to advising.